Skip to content

 4. Publishing Messages

-5. Task Records for Message Handling Functions
+5. Task Records of Message Handler Functions

 message-handler-task-info.png

-Refer to the following code implementation:
+Refer to the following code for implementation:

 Python